manescubogdanarmy/stm32ai-modelzoo-services/object_detection/deployment/doc/tuto/How_to_deploy_yolov8_yolov5_object_detection.md

 * The Intersection over Union or NMS threshold for the Non Maximum Suppression algorithm is configured through the postprocessing "NMS_thresh" parameter.
 * The maximum number of boxes per class kept after post-processing.
 After filtering by the confidence and iou thresholds only the corresponding number of boxes with the highest confidence are kept.
 It is configured through the postprocessing "max_detection_boxes" parameter.

 For model with int8 output, the application will detect automatically the zero point and scale to apply for the post processing.
+Specific options in ST Edge AI Core toolchain manage the adequate convertion for the input format that for deployment shall be uint8.
+Both float and int8 output are supported by the post-processing.

 > [!NOTE]
 > Yolov5